Trump says he may travel to Israel for embassy move, Netanyahu calls out Iran

 “If I had to say what is our greatest challenge in the Middle East to both our countries, to our Arab neighbors, it’s encapsulated in one word: Iran,” Netanyahu said.
 “Iran must be stopped.
 That is our common challenge.”

 Trump has threatened to pull out of the agreement unless European allies help “fix” it with a follow-up accord.
+The White House said in a statement that Trump “underscored his goal of countering Iran’s malign influence.”

-Netanyahu told Israeli reporters after the meeting that Iran had been a big focus of talks, which he said ran an hour longer than scheduled.
+Netanyahu told Israeli reporters that Iran had been a big focus of talks, which he said ran an hour longer than scheduled.

-The two leaders also touched on Syria, Iraq, Lebanon and the Palestinians, although half the time, if not more, focused on Iran, he said.

 Israel has accused Tehran of seeking a permanent military presence in Syria, where Iranian-backed forces support Syrian President Bashar al-Assad in a civil war.

 Netanyahu, whose relationship with Trump has been among the closest of any world leader, has also cautioned that Israel could act against Iran itself after an Iranian drone flew into Israel last month and an Israeli warplane was shot down while bombing air defenses in Syria.
 He has accused Iran of planning to build precision-guided missile factories in Lebanon, amid tensions along that border.
-[L8N1Q809R]

-Trump suggested that the Palestinians are eager to return to negotiations and said if they do not, “you don’t have peace.”
+The talks also touched on Syria, Iraq, Lebanon and the Palestinians, Netanyahu said, while the White House said Trump had “emphasized his commitment to achieving a lasting peace deal between Israelis and Palestinians.”

 Palestinian President Mahmoud Abbas, angered by Trump’s Jerusalem move, has refused to engage with the United States on Middle East peace, prompting Trump to delay the rollout of peace proposals.